Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots

 \section{Related Work}

 Environmental monitoring has extensively been studied in robotics due to its practical applications.
-Some of highlighted tasks include precision agriculture (\cite{tokekar2016sensor,das2015devices}), wildlife habitat monitoring (\cite{tokekar2010robotic,tokekar2013tracking,plonski2017environment}) and atmospheric plume tracking (\cite{ishida2012chemical,lochmatter2013plume,fahad2017robotic}).
-For survey results, see \cite{dunbabin2012robots}.
-The area coverage and exploration are crucial for environmental monitoring as a given environment must be explored by robots in order to detect a target of interest. \cite{galceran2013survey} listed coverage path planning algorithms that can be used for different sensing and motion models.
+Some of highlighted tasks include precision agriculture~\cite{tokekar2016sensor,das2015devices}, wildlife habitat monitoring~\cite{tokekar2010robotic,tokekar2013tracking,plonski2017environment} and atmospheric plume tracking~\cite{ishida2012chemical,lochmatter2013plume,fahad2017robotic}.
+For survey results, see Dunbabin and Marques~\cite{dunbabin2012robots}.
+The area coverage and exploration are crucial for environmental monitoring as a given environment must be explored by robots in order to detect a target of interest.
+Galceran and Carreras~\cite{galceran2013survey} listed coverage path planning algorithms that can be used for different sensing and motion models.
 In case of ROI exploration, the aim is to explore and map an ROI by robots with limited sensing capability.